mripv6/piperInstall/README.md

 # Convert the epoch file
 This utility was built by PE1EEC.
 It converts the old ryan checkpoint file to a newer format.
 This utility may go away as piper gpl improves or different checkpoint files are created.
 The script will bring up a GUI.
-Navigate to the checkpoint file under lightning_logs, version_0 and checkpoints.
+You will have two tasks.
+First, the app asks for the file to convert.
+Navigate to the checkpoint file under lightning_logs/version_0/checkpoints.
 Select the file.
-Then navigate back to the same directory to store the processed file.
+Second, set the target directory to /lightning_logs/version_0/checkpoints.
+Note, you have to change directory to piper1-gpl and activate the python virtual environment.
+(You'll see (.venv) before your linux prompt.

 ```
+cd ~/piper1-gpl
+source ~/piper1-gpl/src/python/.venv/bin/activate"
 python checkpoint_convert.py
 ```